Day 1: The day we decided what road to take

 Day 8: The day Zach did all the talking

 It was a cloudy, cold, and wet day when we woke up in Yokea 1.
 The village came together to hear us speak at about 9am.
 Matt, however, was not feeling good.
 His stomach was uneasy and we were certain he had a fever.
-He joined us at the village meeting, but I did all the talking this time with Joey helping me clarify some points.
+He joined us at the village meeting, but I did all the talking this time.

 After the big meeting, we went back to our hut with the village leaders to ask questions about the villages and the Ndo language itself.
 Matt went straight to bed.
-Joey was tired too and when I began to gather language data, Joey fell asleep as well.
 I spent the next four hours with the leaders asking questions about their language, society, customs, and economy.
 It was interesting work, but my brain hurt by the end.

 Day 9: The day it rained on our dreams

 We awoke to beautiful sunny weather.
 Matt’s fever broke in the middle of the night and his appetite had returned.
-Joey was feeling energetic, and we were all feeling optimistic.
 We were hoping that maybe we would be able to hike all the way to coast in a desperate attempt to catch a dinghy before Sunday came, when all sea traffic comes to a halt in PNG.

 As we hiked down to another branch of the Mot River we were all doing well.
-Joey did not crossing the bamboo bridge at the bottom of the gorge, but other than that our trip was going smoothly.
 But then Matt’s shoe broke again.
 And again.
 And again.
 We kept trying to tie it all together with paracord, but to no avail.
 Every few minutes the cords would slip off.
 Then the rains came.
 It was not the usual gentle rains we’d experienced so far, but a torrential tropical downpour.
 By the time we made it up another mountain to the village of Seremore, we were too tired, too wet, and too muddy to continue.
 We actually wanted to keep going, but the offer of a warm fire in a dry hut was too much to pass up.

 Day 10: The day we carried our own backpacks